LipezJ/pong-online/README.md

-# pong_online
+# Pong online

-Multiplayer pong using an API made with node js.
+Pong multiplayer on the terminal using an API made with node js.
 The API is located at https://github.com/LipezJ/ApiPong.

 ### libraries to install
 * **For terminal handling**.